hainworldhq/hain-whitepaper/06-system-landscape.md

 ## Agentic systems as process layer

-The third major dimension is agentic systems.
+The third major dimension is [agentic systems](https://github.com/hainworldhq/hain-glossary/blob/main/terms/agentic-systems.md).

 This dimension matters because intelligent software is no longer limited to direct response patterns.
-Increasingly, systems are expected to work through tools, workflows, memory, context, delegation, and multi-step processes.
+Increasingly, systems are expected to work through tools, [agentic workflows](https://github.com/hainworldhq/hain-glossary/blob/main/terms/agentic-workflow.md), memory, context, delegation, and multi-step processes.

 This introduces a new process layer into the landscape.